-46 How is confidentiality treated?
+How is confidentiality treated?
 Can all evidence be publicly accessed?
 How can sensitive commercial information be protected?
 Is public access granted to the courts?

-Trials are private and only those persons expressly authorised by the parties can have access to the judicial file.
+Trials are private and only those persons expressly authorised by the parties can access the judicial file.
 Without the recognition of this authorisation by the court, no one can consult the judicial file.